-Our unique Certificate in Strategic Marketing helps you understand the latest technologies and advancements in marketing through hands-on, practical learning.
+Our unique Certificate in Strategic Marketing Management helps you understand the latest technologies and advancements in marketing through hands-on, practical learning.
 Our program offers both academic rigour and customization – you choose the stream that best suits your needs.
 Choose our General stream to build a range of fundamental marketing skills, or focus on a particular area of interest by taking electives from our specialized streams: Marketing Innovation, Marketing Research, Social Media, and Sports Marketing.

-The Certificate in Strategic Management:
+The Certificate in Strategic Marketing Management:

 - can be completed online or in class